mbourque/afx-wood/README.md

 * Windows (inches-based units)
 * \[Installer script coming soon]

+## Installation is manual
+* Extract the folder contents of "parts" over your existing install at <common>/afx/parts

 ## Roadmap

 * Add more door and window types, decorative and structural elements